DarkStarSword/3d-fixes/BoUT2/README.md

 The Book of Unwritten Tales 2 (Chapters 1 - 3)
 ==============================================

 The fix has been updated for Chapters 2 & 3.

 Shadows are now fixed.
+If you have installed a previous version of this fix, be sure to delete the ShaderOverride folder before installing the new version, otherwise shadows will still be disabled.

 Fixed
 -----